TechnionTDK/jngram/README.md

 ```

 The method *manipulate* is provided with the SpannedDocument,
-and you may perform any manipulation you like on the tags found in the contained spans.
+and you may perform any manipulation you like on the tags found in the contained ngrams.
 In our example... // TODO

 # Installation (Linux)